-CarbFix:

-Innovation in combating climate change
+CarbFix: Innovation in combating climate change

 One of the greatest challenges of our time is to take measures to reduce greenhouse gas emissions.
 Clearly, in order to achieve effective results in this respect, technical solutions and innovation are needed.
 The CarbFix method is an example of such a solution.
-Since 2007, Reykjavík Energy and the University of Iceland, in collaboration with scientific institutions abroad, have worked on developing and testing the idea that carbon dioxide, released with geothermal fluids when they are utilised, can be mixed with water and pumped back into the ground from whence it came.
+Since 2007, Reykjavík Energy and the University of Iceland, in collaboration with scientific institutions abroad, have worked on developing and testing the idea that carbon dioxide, released with geothermal fluids when they are utilised, can be mixed with water and pumped back into the ground from whence it Technical solutions and innovation is needed to reduce greenhouse gas emissions.
+The CarbFix method is an example of such a solution.

+came.
 There, it is permanently stored in the form of mineral deposits.
 The project has been successful and the results were published in Science, one of the world's most respected scientific journals, in 2016.
 The method is now used to clean and store permanently underground about one-third of the carbon dioxide flowing through the turbines of the Hellisheiði power plant.
 Through this same process about 2/3 of the hydrogen sulphide is also captured.